KUJP-code/KU-wiki/src/content/docs/materials/docker.md

 Sets the base image you're starting from, will download it if not present.

+### LABEL

+In the form `LABEL <key>=<value>` applies a label 'key' set to 'value', like `LABEL email=bretttanner171@gmail.com`.
+You can apply as many labels as you like, either in one line with a single LABEL or on multiple lines with multiple LABEL instructions, and any kind of metadata you want can be attached.

 ### RUN

 Executes a command in the container, automatically executed with sudo.